issadarkthing/x-lisp/README.md

 # X-lisp
 X-lisp is a simple lisp interpreter.
-One of the goal of this lisp is to improve the readability of common lisp.
-It tries to reduce the number of parenthesis and be consistent with the syntax of the language.
 So far, everything is a function.
 This is general construct of the language `(name args args)`, the first argument inside parenthesis is the function name, and the subsequent is the function arguments.